SiddhantSharma64/MAT_Prediction/DEPLOYMENT_CHECKLIST.md

 ## ✅ **Status: READY FOR DEPLOYMENT**

 All critical issues have been resolved.
-The application is now production-ready for Render deployment.
+The application is now production-ready for Render deployment with:
+- ✅ Updated virtual environment
+- ✅ Latest compatible dependencies
+- ✅ Python 3.12.7 runtime
+- ✅ All configuration files updated